Table of content

 What is a Business Model After All?

-So is the Business Model only about what your users will pay for?
+So is the business only about what your users will pay for?
 Well, that too.
-But in reality, the business model covers many elements and requires answering several questions.
-Usually, the business model answers the following questions:
+But in reality, the business model or a revenue model covers numerous elements and requires answering several questions:

 - Who buys your products?
 And why?